amperity/amperity-docs/shared/terms.rst

 .. term-address-start

-The address that is associated with the location of an individual customer record.
-For example: 123 Main Street.
+The address that is associated with the location of a customer, such as "123 Main Street".

 .. term-address-end